theKashey/react-focus-lock/README.md

 This one is about managing the focus.

 I'v got a good [article about focus management, dialogs and  WAI-ARIA](https://medium.com/@antonkorzunov/its-a-focus-trap-699a04d66fb5).

+# API
+ FocusLock has few props to tune behavior
+  - `disabled`, to disable(enable) behavior without altering the tree.
+  - `returnFocus`, to return focus into initial position on unmount(not disable).
+  This is expected behavior for Modals, but it is better to implement it by your self.
+  - `persistentFocus`, default false, requires any element to be focused.
+This also disables text selections inside, and __outside__ focus lock.
+  - `autoFocus`, default true, enables or disables focusing into on Lock activation.
+If disabled Lock will blur an active focus.
+  - `noFocusGuards` disabled _focus guards_ - virtual inputs which secure tab index.

 # Behavior
  0. It will always keep focus inside Lock.